-I love to make book lists and I hear tell that there’s a new Disney Tinker Bell movie, The Pirate Fairy, coming out so I thought it would be fun to compile some of our favorite picture books and read alouds about pirates and fairies!
+I love to make book lists and I thought it would be fun to compile some of our favorite picture books and read alouds about pirates and fairies!

 Ye Ol’ Pirate Books

 My oldest kids, Benjamin and Lucy, love to play pirates in the backyard.
 Usually there’s a sizable altercation about who gets to be Captain Hook.
 Swords are wielded.
 Epic battles fought.
 These are some of our favorite library finds featuring pirates:

 Pirate vs. Pirate: The Terrific Tale of a Big Blustery Maritime Match by Mary Quattlebaum: Colorful illustrations and a goofy storyline in which all’s well that ends well, this one’s a new find that we’ve been enjoying.